litchfieldl/Numerical-Algorithms/Simpson/README.md

 ﻿# Simpson Algorithm
 This algorithm calculates the integral of tabulated data (given in the for of matracies) using Simpson's 1/3 Rule.
+It asks for two matricies as inputs.
+One corresponds to x values from tabulated data and one to y values.
+The function then outputs an estimated integral of the data.
+This functions is limited to preforming calulations on data with an even amount of intervals.
+Otherwise, the function preforms the trapezodial rule in addition to Simpson's 1/3 Rule.